 When we attached the hay feeder to the wall, we chose the proper height.
 I have smaller goats which meant I had to choose a space lower to the ground.

 If you have larger animals or a larger breed of goat, you could hang your feeder higher.
-In fact, you’d want to hang it higher to make it easier on the animal to eat.
+In fact, you’d hang it higher to make it easier for the animal to eat.

 Once the proper height is determined, use a hammer to drive long wood nails through the pallet and into the stabilizing piece of wood.
 Drive as many as needed to make sure the bottom is secured at both corners of the pallet.

 After the bottom has been attached, it’s time to attach the top of the pallet.
 You may need an extra set of hands while trying to nail the pallet in place.